About Us

 Putucusi Mountain

-Another alternative, if you can't find tickets for Huayna Picchu Mountain because they are sold out, is Putucusi Mountain.
+Another alternative if you cannot find available tickets to climb Huayna Picchu is Putucusi Mountain.

-Putucusi Mountain, which means 'happy mountain' in Quechua, is located directly opposite the Inca citadel of Machu Picchu, across the Urubamba River.
-It is one of the least known and explored attractions in this area.
+Putucusi Mountain, which means "happy mountain" in Quechua, is located right in front of the Inca citadel of Machu Picchu, across the Urubamba River.
+It is one of the lesser-known and less-explored attractions in the area.

-It is advisable to avoid finishing the hike in the dark due to low visibility, as a visitor might slip and fall more than 300 meters down the slope.
-For the same reason, it is best to avoid climbing on rainy or cloudy days.
+Avoid starting or finishing the hike at night due to low visibility, as visitors could slip and fall over 300 meters down the slope.
+For this same reason, avoid climbing on rainy or foggy days.

 View of Machu Picchu from Putucusi Mountain.
-Alterative to Huayna Picchu.
 Source: CuscoPeru.com

 View of Machu Picchu from Putucusi Mountain.

-When the Inca city of Machu Picchu was in its prime, the only access route was the Inca Trail, which ended at the Sun Gate or Intipunku.
+When the Inca city of Machu Picchu was in its heyday, the only access route was the Inca Trail, which ended at the Sun Gate or Intipunku.

-The access route is almost the same as that for Machu Picchu Mountain, but less steep.
-The walk from Machu Picchu citadel to this point takes approximately 2 hours.
-It does not require much physical effort, but it is recommended to wear appropriate hiking shoes to avoid slips or twists while walking.
+The access route is practically the same as Machu Picchu Mountain, only less steep.
+The hike from the Machu Picchu citadel to this point will take approximately 2 hours.
+It does not require much physical effort, but we recommend wearing appropriate hiking shoes to avoid slipping or twisting your ankle while walking.

 Recommendations

-• Always carry mosquito repellent, a wide-brimmed hat, plenty of water, high SPF sunscreen, and sunglasses.
+• Always carry mosquito repellent, a wide-brimmed hat, plenty of water, high-grade sunscreen, and sunglasses.

-• Your train ticket purchase, hotel reservation in Cusco and Aguas Calientes, and the entire itinerary depend on the date of entry to the citadel.
+• The purchase of the train ticket, hotel reservation in Cusco and Aguas Calientes, and the entire itinerary depends on the entry date to the citadel.

 • The climate throughout the area is subtropical, with high humidity, mosquitoes, rain, and a constant feeling of stuffiness.
-Wear clothing appropriate for this climate.
+Bring appropriate clothing for this climate.

-• Bring a good camera with plenty of memory, as there will be much to capture (archaeological remains, animals, plants, orchids, rivers, and landscapes).
+• Bring a good camera with lots of memory, as there will be much to capture (archaeological remains, animals, plants, orchids, rivers, and landscapes).